Ben-Jian/Ben-Jian/README.md

 - 👋 Hi, I’m @Ben-Jian
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding(sometimes)
 - 🌱 I’m currently learning python
 - 📫 How to reach me instagram @this_is_ben328